Outcome statement

 - you maintain relationships with aged care hiring agencies and labour hires

-- staffing needs are met on an ongoing basis.
+- workforce needs are met on an ongoing basis.
 This is important when preparing for busy periods

-- consider the use of digital platforms to meet workforce needs.
+- you consider the use of digital platforms to meet workforce needs.

-- use direct employment where possible and minimise the use of contractors such as agency staff.
+- use direct employment where possible and minimise the use of contractors such as agency workers.
 This can help continuity of care.
-Only use contractors when staff who are directly employed are not available.
+Only use contractors when workers who are directly employed aren’t available.
 If you need contractors, aim to roster the same contractors for the older person unless the older person has asked not to.
-Complete competency checks in line with your policies* and procedures*.
+Complete competency checks in line with your policies and procedures.
 Properly induct and monitor the contractor (Outcome 2.9).

 Document your workforce strategy.
 Have key initiatives to make sure you meet workforce needs.
 How you document this needs to be based on how complex the organisation is and its context.
 For example, some organisations can build these processes into risk management systems (Outcome 2.4) and rostering processes.
 More complex organisations may need to build this into strategic business planning (Outcome 2.1).